 I can do it all!
 I am superwoman!
 Push, push, push.
 My body is just a tool to get me what I want.
 I’m going to push it to its limits, who cares what I’m sacrificing in the process.

 Self care(what’s that?)I have things that need to get done.
 Go, go go, rush, rush, rush.

 This was my life.

-Between rushing to make my classes on time,(which I gave myself 20 minutes to get to although the actual ride was about 45 minutes, reading at red lights, studying while I was working) working full-time, getting homework done and lets not forget I have 3 godchildren where I carved out time for weekly, and a boyfriend, and sister and family whose favorite line is(You don’t see us enough you don’t come to see us, we miss you.)and friends who say the same thing.
+Between rushing to make my classes on time,(which I gave myself 20 minutes to get to although the actual ride was about 45 minutes),reading at red lights, studying while I was working, working full-time, getting homework done and lets not forget I have 3 godchildren who I carve out time for weekly, and a boyfriend, and sister and family whose favorite line is(You don’t see us enough or You don’t come to see us, we miss you.)and friends who say the same thing.

 Self-care, yeah right.

 I have all these people depending on me(insert crying emoji here).